notalfredo/OpenKittenCAD/README.md

 ## Dependencies
+OpenKittenCAD is built on the shoulders of giants.

 I am a true believer that for a project to be maintainable in the long term we have to keep as little dependancies as possible.
 This project